 The academy has procedures in place to respond to any allegations or concerns regarding a child's safety or wellbeing.
-These include clear processes for: Responding to a report; see our anti-bullying policy
+These include clear processes for:

+- Responding to a report

-Carrying out risk assessments, where appropriate, to help determine whether to:
+- Carrying out risk assessments, where appropriate, to help determine whether to:

-- Manage the incident internally - · Refer to early help
+- · Manage the incident internally

+- Refer to early help

-- Refer to children's social care - Report to the police
+- Refer to children's social care

+- Report to the police

-Please refer to our child protection and safeguarding policy for more information
+Please refer to our child protection and safeguarding policy for more information.

-Malicious allegations
+Malicious Allegations